 This is fairly easy and fast cake to decorate.
 All you need are:

-Lot of fondant daisies (you can also use gumpaste daisies.
+- Fondant daisies (you can also use gum paste daisies.
 I just happened to have daisies made with fondant, so I used them for this cake.
-I have a complete tutorial on how to make these sugar daisies.
-Click here to learn more).

 And here is how I assembled and completed the cake decoration:

-Like I said, since this was a last minute order and I had the fondant daisies on hand, I started with baking the cake and covering it with fondant.
+- As I said, since this was a last-minute order and I had the fondant daisies on hand, I started with baking the cake and covering it with fondant.

 And that's it.
 The Circle of Daisies flower birthday cake was ready.